 - 1 tbsp paprika

-- 3 vegan sausages, cooked according to packet instructions and sliced
+- 6 vegan sausages cooked according to packet instructions and sliced

-Add the garlic, bay leaves, thyme, tomatoes, peppers, paprika and tomato puree and cook gently for a further minute or so until aromatic.
+- Add the garlic, bay leaves, thyme, most of the tomatoes, most of the green pepper (keep a few pieces of each aside to use later), paprika and tomato puree.
+Cook gently for a further minute or so until aromatic.